 Now imagine that this is your product and your customers who are getting annoyed when using it.

 Let’s assume you’ve built a new software product and started getting some users.
-Later on, your marketing campaign attracts new customers and after a while, thousands of people begin using your product.
+Later on, your marketing campaign attracts new customers, and after a while, thousands of people begin using your product.
 Suddenly, at one point, they’re unable to access the system.
 So what’s the problem?

 What is scalability?

 Scalability can be defined as the capacity of a system to handle rapid growth.
 In other words, if one day a million people around the world have decided to use your product, you can sleep soundly knowing that you have a truly scalable product ready to cope with it.
-In case the product is non-scalable, there will be delays in product functionality and the entire user and customer experience can suffer greatly.
+If the product is non-scalable, there will be delays in product functionality, and the entire user and customer experience can suffer greatly.
 Oh, and be ready to stock up on coffee as you will have a lot of work to make things work again.

 When the product is scalable, it allows adding extra resources while keeping the structure of the central node intact.
 This is one of the most important indicators of a successful software product.